Catholic University of America: Libraries

 The main library on campus is the John K. Mullen of Denver Memorial Library.
 The library system houses more than 1.3 million books and print volumes and provides access to tens of thousands of electronic journals and books.
-The University is also a partner in the Washington Research Library Consortium.
+The university is also a partner in the Washington Research Library Consortium.
 The special collections of the university support advanced research and preserve University records, manuscript collections, and audiovisual materials which document the history of Catholics in America and the history of Catholic University.
 Rare books collections contain materials ranging from medieval manuscripts to modern first editions.
 The Semitics/Institute of Christian Oriental Research (ICOR) library supports research on the languages of the Bible and the ancient Near East.
-A special autonomous library, the Oliveira Lima Library (sometimes referred to as the Ibero-American Library), houses one of the largest collections of rare books on history and literature of Portuguese Brazilian culture outside of Brazil.
+A special autonomous library, the Oliveira Lima Library, sometimes referred to as the Ibero-American Library, houses one of the largest collections of rare books on history and literature of Portuguese Brazilian culture outside of Brazil.

-Pima Community College

-In 2019, a partnership with Pima Community College was announced whereby students could earn an associate degree from Pima and a bachelor's degree in business management from Catholic University.

-Over the course of the program, two-thirds of courses will be taken remotely and one-third will be taken on the Pima campus.
-Some local business leaders will serve as adjunct professors.

-Between 20 and 25 students will initially be admitted to the program, which has a total four year cost of $32,000.

-Catholic University officials recognized that most Hispanics in the United States are Catholics but historically have not had access to Catholic higher education in their areas.
-According to a university press release, an analysis by Catholic University found that of "the 25 U.S. cities with the largest total increases in the Hispanic population, nine have no Catholic college or university in close proximity."
-Given this, in 2017, Catholic University began exploring partnerships with existing institutions in the Southwest.
-Several cities with large populations of Hispanics and Catholics were considered when then-Tucson Mayor Jonathan Rothschild heard of Catholic University's desire to open a satellite campus.
-He called the university's provost and then connected the provost with the bishop.

 Academic freedom

-The university continues to be under censure by the American Association of University Professors for academic freedom violations and continues to ban certain speakers from campus.